DrOnkel/DifDin/README.md

 DifDyn4LED.spl7   Schematics of DifDyn with LED Display ifn SPlan 7.0 format

 t2.hex    binary code for atmega 328 pu microcontroller for DidDyn with LED Display.
 Need no boot.
+InstructionEng.pdf Instruction how to launch and work at PC Force Monitor.
+DifDyn4Engl.zip   Freeware, need no installation Monitor Program for Windows PC.